Community Detection in General Hypergraph via Graph Embedding: Asymptotic theory

 \section{Asymptotic theory}

 This section establishes some theoretic results to quantify the asymptotic behavior of the proposed HEM method in estimating the underlying transformed probability tensor $\Theta$ as well as detecting community structure in a general hypergraph.
-Particularly, we will show that the hypergraph tensor $\hat{\Theta}$ constructed by the optimizer of the objective function (\ref{rnll}) converges to the true probability tensor $\Theta^*$ at a fast rate and HEM is able to attain consistent community detection in a general hypergraph.